-Actuarial Valuation Date: Measurement Date of the Total Pension Liability (TPL): 12/31/2018 12/31/2018 At 12/31/2018, the following employees were covered by the benefit terms: Inactive employees or beneficiaries currently receiving benefits: Inactive employees entitled to but not yet receiving benefits (including refunds): Active employees: 14 7 4 25 Total Pension Liability as of 12/31/2017 measurement date: \$ 3,879,592 Total Pension Liability as of 12/31/2018 measurement date: \$ 3,941,135 Service Cost for the year ending on the 12/31/2018 measurement date: \$ 24,122 Change in the Total Pension Liability due to: - Benefit changes : - Differences between expected and actual experience : - Changes in assumptions : \$ \$ \$ 0 36,345 0

-A change in liability due to benefit changes is immediately recognized when calculating pension expense for the year.
-Changes in liability due to differences between actual and expected experience, and changes in assumptions, are recognized in pension expense over the average remaining service lives of all employees.

-Average expected remaining service lives of all employees (active and inactive): 1 Covered employee payroll: (Needed for Required Supplementary Information) \$ 244,394

-Sensitivity of the Net Pension Liability to changes in the discount rate:
+Actuarial Valuation Date: Measurement Date of the Total Pension Liability (TPL): 12/31/2019 12/31/2019 At 12/31/2019, the following employees were covered by the benefit terms: Inactive employees or beneficiaries currently receiving benefits: Inactive employees entitled to but not yet receiving benefits (including refunds): Active employees: 15 7 3 25 Total Pension Liability as of 12/31/2018 measurement date: \$ 3,941,135 Total Pension Liability as of 12/31/2019 measurement date: \$ 4,176,882 Service Cost for the year ending on the 12/31/2019 measurement date: \$ 18,056 - Differences between expected and actual experience 2 : \$ 0 \$ 100,782 \$ 116,591 Average expected remaining service lives of all employees (active and inactive): 1 1 A change in liability due to benefit changes is immediately recognized when calculating pension expense for the year Changes in liability due to differences between actual and expected experience, and changes in assumptions, are recognized in pension expense over the average remaining service lives of all employees.
+Covered employee payroll: (Needed for Required Supplementary Information) ar. \$ 182,199 Sensitivity of the Net Pension Liability to changes in the discount rate: $ \begin{array}{cccccccccccccccccccccccccccccccccccc$ 1% Increase (8.60%) \$ (309,045)